shina07/cs374_HCI/DP7/report.md

 ### Debrief prompt

-Our team is planning to show out our gratitude towards paricipants by giving our starbucks or equivalent gifticon as we did in the previous user testings. (paper & low-fi prototypes)
+Our team is planning to show out our gratitude towards participants by giving our starbucks or equivalent gifticon as we did in the previous user testings. (paper & low-fi prototypes)

 > (...)

 ## Session observations

-> Participants: Who are they?
-How did you recruit them?
-Why are they representative target users?
-Add brief demographic, context information about each participant that is relevant to your interface.

-> Use at least one photo or sketch for each participant and provide a summary description of each session (e.g., What was unique about this participant?
-Main takeaway from this participant?).
+Our team went through a series of user testing, including three representative users.
+Short description and observation for each participant are written below.

 ### Participant 1

-> **Joonhwan, Choi**
+> **Junhwan, Choi**
 >
 > [youtube link](https://www.youtube.com/watch?v=qLfDViR6CWM) of screen captures video during the testing
+>
+> He is the current president of KAIST fitness club, LINE.
+At first glance, you might think that he is not likely to be fit to our target user population since our team put more weight on exercise beginners rather than experts.
+But before considering whether user is a novice or not, we are targeting users who want to keep their exercises recorded and users who want to conduct their exercise more systematically.
+In that point of view, he is the apt person who we are looking for.
+He takes exercise, 3 hours everyday, never missed any of his body parts. and also writes down what he does although he has already become an expert.
+Moreover, he is training new members in fitness club which allows him to concern more about exercise beginners.
+Most importantly, he is the one who checks every club member’s weekly workout notes.
+Therefore he understands how annoying the recording is, and agrees that our service really is of utility value.

 #### Observations

-- He sometimes didn't tap 'NEXT' button before starting next set.
+- He sometimes doesn't tap 'NEXT' button before starting next set.
 - He changes 'repetition' during exercising a lot.
 We have thought that many users will plan strictly, but he plans roughly and change details after each set of workout.
 - He doesn't focus on the text.
 There are two buttons 'Add more set' and 'Go to main' after finishing all the sets, but he doesn't read the text and tap what he doesn't want.
 - It takes a lot of time to add plans.
 He doesn't find the name of workout fast.